gregnz/stocks/NTNX.md

 ### Comments
 Nutanix is growing strongly, over a year and a half more than doubling revenue, with really good gross margins of above 60%.

 Deferred revenue really confused me.
 I didn't think Nutanix had any sort of subscription revenue, so ... where was all the deferred revenue coming from?
 Reading the 10Q's seemed to confirm my initial thoughts.
 I contacted Investor Relations (who were really helpful) who confirmed that the deferred revenue is mainly from support contracts.
+So very little to no subscription revenue.

 ### DCF
 Using a compounded revenue growth rate of 25% over the next 5 years and an EBIT margin of 37% (as per current year) and a WACC of 9.6% gives an estimated share value of _$202_.